Unique places to visit in Italy – Italian bucket list covering all must-see attractions and best Italian holiday destinations!

 Why Cortina d’Ampezzo is one of the best places to visit in Italy?

 Cortina is primarily a ski resort, and it’s a beautiful one at that.
 The slopes are extensive and varied, and the views majestic.
 However, Cortina is not limited to skiing.
-The city has its share of history and culture to make it worth a visit in any season.
+The town has its share of history and culture to make it worth a visit in any season.
+It really is one of the most beautiful towns in Europe.

 Trip to the Dolomites?
 Read more: Things to do in Dolomites – breathtaking views & incredible lakes included!